 Remember – the object of writing a learning objective is to describe a behavior that will guide the design and development of a learning asset as well as communicate the expected outcomes of a learning asset to instructors and learners.
 If your desired action does not meet these criteria in an observable and measurable way, you should find a verb that expresses the desired learning outcome in a way that can be observed and measured.

 In order to understand how Bloom’s Taxonomy helps define what learners are expected to do, let’s return to our example from the previous section.
 We were analyzing how a learning objective for FPD 200 was developed based on data from the analysis phase.
-We specifically concluded that our analysis phase identified a performance gap: the learning asset that we are create needs to support learners in understanding how analysis phase data informs the development of learning objectives.
+We specifically concluded that our analysis phase identified a performance gap: the learning asset that we are creating needs to support learners in understanding how analysis phase data informs the development of learning objectives.

 Notice that the word “understanding” is underlined in the previous sentence.
 This is because it corresponds to the second cognitive process category defined in Bloom’s Taxonomy: understand.
 This seems to indicate that it is the cognitive process that learners will need to exercise.

 Is understanding an appropriate cognitive process for the target audience?
 It requires slightly more complex thinking than the lowest level of cognition – remembering.
 However, as long as we can expect learners to understand the analysis phase from the first module of FPD 200 and to recognize the parts of a learning objective from the beginning of this lesson, it is reasonable to assume that they are capable of understanding how analysis phase outputs inform the development of learning objectives.
-However, we cannot assume that our target audience could exercise higher level cognitive processes that relate analysis phase data to learning objective development at this point because we determined that they have no presumed background in the ADDIE process or the development of learning objectives.
+However, we cannot assume that our target audience could exercise higher-level cognitive processes that relate analysis phase data to learning objective development at this point because we determined that they have no presumed background in the ADDIE model or the development of learning objectives.
 Therefore, it would be unreasonable, for instance, to expect our audience to evaluate or create a learning objective based on analysis phase data until we first establish that they understand how those two concepts relate.

 But, as we mentioned before, understanding is not an observable and measurable behavior.
 We need to find a verb that represents an action that will demonstrate FPD 200 participants’ understanding of this concept.
 Many of the behaviors associated with understanding in the table above could reasonably work.
 Here the instructional designer can exercise professional discretion and select the behavior that he or she feels will best demonstrate the desired understanding.
-In this case, we selected “summarize” since we felt that a summary of the concept would adequately demonstrate FPD 200 participants’ understanding of the concept.
+In this case, we selected “summarize” because we felt that a summary of the concept would adequately demonstrate FPD 200 participants’ understanding of the concept.

 This means that we have a verb to fill in the second part of our learning objective: